wtnwin111/interview/README.md

     63）Given an array with N integer, write code to find the maximal product of any N-1 elements in the array.
     64) Imagine you have a square matrix, where each cell (pixel) is either black or white.
             Design an algorithm to find the maximum subsquare such that all four borders are filled with black pixels.
+    65) Given a matrix, number in each row and column in increasing order, write code to find a given integer exist in the matrix or not.
+[Yang Matrix Searching]

 ##C5: Tree
     1) Create a binary-tree datastructure, having pre-order, in-order, and post-order traverse.